 Market price support is one of the most trade distorting types of support because it relies on border controls or market interventions to prevent domestic prices from falling below the support level.
 Governments are obligated to maintain prices above the support level, and must purchase wheat that cannot be sold at higher prices.
 That is why China’s wheat stocks have grown to such extraordinary volumes.

 The WTO Agreement on Agriculture has a formula to estimate the size of these types of support compared to a country’s commitment levels.
-In its calculations, USTR found that for wheat, corn, and rice, China had exceeded its WTO commitment every year between 2012 and 2015, and that the level of support in excess of this commitment was nearly $100 billion.
+The WTO panel reviewing this argument found that China had exceeded its domestic support for wheat and rice every year between 2012 and 2015.

 China’s wheat tariff rate quota (TRQ) was established in its WTO membership agreement in 2001.
 That agreement allows China to initially allocate 90 percent of the TRQ to be imported through government buyers, or state trading enterprises (STEs), with only 10 percent reserved for private sector importers.
 The private sector portion of the TRQ is functioning well enough to be filled in recent years, in part because Chinese millers are trying to meet growing demand for products that require flour from different wheat classes with better milling and baking characteristics than domestically produced wheat provides.
 However, China’s notifications to the WTO on TRQ usage show an average fill rate of only 23 percent.